chelate/Tomoko.jl/README.md

 # Defining more complicated simulations.

 In the simulation defined, we start with a populaiton in pseudo-equilibrium and observe the (mild) effects of linkage and drift when the simulation runs.
-A pseudo-equilibrium starting point is useful because we have to wait less time for things to settle down if we are interested in the population stationary state.
-But probably you are running exact simulations because you are interested in what happens *far* from stationary state.
+A pseudo-equilibrium starting point is useful if we are interested in the population stationary state because we have to wait less time for things to settle down.
+However, you are probably running exact simulations because you are interested in what happens *far* from stationary state.
 This section is about how to spice things up a bit.

 ## What is inside `run_sim`